-- Blanton Museum of Art: The University at Austin is home to several world-class museums that display diversity through art, history, science and culture.
+The University at Austin is home to several world-class museums that display diversity through art, history, science and culture.
 To see the best of local and international art, stop by the Blanton and take a tour, or walk through at your own pace.
-The upcoming exhibition, In the Company of Cats and Dogs, will be on display through September and the museum will be holding weekly events and tours for the public.
+The museum holds regular events and tours.
+Advance reservations are currently required.

-- Torchy's Tacos: Torchy's began its ascent to fame as a little food trailer that served up phenomenal food.
-If you've been to Austin, you'll know that we appreciate a good taco (especially the breakfast kind) so it was only a matter of time until they opened up a brick and mortar location.
-The UT location is a short walk north of campus; you'll know it by the sign, which proudly proclaims "DAMN GOOD."
+Torchy's began its ascent to fame as a little food trailer that served up phenomenal food.
+If you've been to Austin, you'll know that we appreciate a good taco (especially the breakfast kind) so it's only a matter of time before you find your way into a Torchy's.
+The UT location is a short walk north of campus; you'll know it by the sign, which proudly proclaims "Damn Good."
 Try a Migas to see what they're all about and pair it with a more unique flavor like the Brushfire.

 *Local tip: Be on the lookout for Pumpkin Pancakes as fall arrives.

 Get Your Gear

 The Co-op is a one-stop-shop for all of your burnt orange needs.
 Visitors can find everything from clothes to dishware to pet accessories and more in this three-story store.
 It is located right across the street from campus, so be sure to check it out after a campus tour or before a football game.